wso2/docs-ob-toolkit-cds/en/docs/get-started/try-out-flow.md

-This document provides step by step instructions to deploy, subscribe, and invoke the Account and Transaction API.
+This document provides step by step instructions to deploy, subscribe, and invoke the Consumer Data Standards API.

-!!! tip
-    When the TPP provides an Account Information Service as an online service, the TPP is known as an Account Information Services Provider (AISP).

-## Deploying Account and Transaction API
+## Deploying Consumer Data Standards API

 1. Sign in to the [API Publisher Portal](https://localhost:9443/publisher) with the credentials for `mark@gold.com`. ![sign_in](../assets/img/get-started/quick-start-guide/sign-in.png)